havngo/crypto-tracker/README.md

 4. API runs on `http://localhost:3456`

 ### **Front-end Setup**
-1. Navigate to the front-end directory:
+1. Navigate to the front-end directory then copy `client/.env.sample` to `client/.env`:
    ```sh
    cd ../client
    ```